Photo: Wikimedia Commons (CC BY-SA)

 Ba Ho Waterfall

 Three-tiered waterfall 45 minutes north of Nha Trang — swimmable natural pools, jungle hiking, rice paddy scenery.
 Each tier requires climbing (some slippery rocks).
 Lower falls easiest access.
 Bring water shoes and swimwear.
 Entry ~30,000 VND ($1.25).
-Half-day excursion.
+Half-day independent excursion.
 Best during dry season (wet season can be dangerous).
-Rewarding nature escape.
+High-energy activity; strenuous climbing required for upper falls.

 Thap Ba Hot Springs